 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in any season) to wrap the roots around moister soil.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods of time.
 Symptoms include rapidly yellowing leaves, stunted growth and stem collapse.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 Pests could arise at any time, with infestations starting from the original nursery or via contamination in your home.
 With Heliconia, Spider Mites and Mealybugs tend to be the usual inhabitants, with the first being minute and almost transparent, roaming the leaves in search of chlorophyll and a site to hide its eggs.
 The latter, however, will stand out much more, with white cottony webs developing across the foliage and stems.
 Thoroughly check the plant's cubbyholes before giving it the all-clear, or click on the appropriate links to learn more about eradicating these issues.

 Due to the genus' sensitivity to chemicals, Leaf Shine shouldn't be used to improve the appearance of the foliage, and instead should be cleaned using warm soapy water.
 Failure to do so may cause yellowed, mottled spots that cannot be undone.

-A lack of blooms could be due to an array of different issues, including irregular watering habits, too little light and a lack of fertilisation or a poorly spent dormancy period.
-Heliconia will only flower once maturity is achieved, and as it'll take many years for it to reach adulthood, you'll have to wait a while for a development.
+A lack of blooms could be due to an array of different issues, including irregular watering habits, too little light, a lack of fertilisation or a poorly spent dormancy period.
+Heliconia will only flower once a good resting period is achieved, so scroll up to the first paragraph of this 'Common Issues' section'.

 Dust the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.